SanicBTW/FNF-PsychEngine-0.3.2h/README.md

 # Psych Engine 0.3.2h - HXS-Forever Branch

+# Currently the branch is on hold due to the lack of active development and motivation on it, there's currently not a bunch of errors but not stable

 ## This branch focuses on porting "Forever Engine" WIP Rewrite Modding system to Psych Engine

 - Q: Why not Lua?
 Lua is coming all the way from 0.3.2h probably and supports more mods from Psych